-This kid’s show about after-hours antics in a department store was inspired by the iconic—and now shuttered—Simpsons in downtown Toronto.
+This Canadian kids’ show about after-hours antics in a department store was inspired by the iconic—and now shuttered—Simpsons in downtown Toronto.
 We can only presume, however, that the real Simpsons wasn’t populated by puppets.
 In Today’s Special, you’ve got a regular cast consisting of a mouse puppet (who could only speak in rhyming verse), a human puppet, a human playing a mannequin, and one (actual) human—stock person Jodie.
 It’s amazing Jodie kept her job for seven seasons, what with all the singing and dancing she did on the company’s dime.
 It was definitely… Special.

 Yvon of the Yukon

-You have to wonder whether someone came up with the title of this show before they actually had a premise.
+You have to wonder if they came up with the title of this show before they actually had a premise.
 The name is certainly catchy, but the concept is ridiculous: Yvon is a 17th century French explorer who sails across the ocean and is frozen in a block of ice for 300 years.
 Defrosted in modern-day Yukon when a dog, erm… Relieves himself on said block of ice, Yvon must adapt his old-world ways to fit in with contemporary Canadian society.
 Mostly, this sets up a lot of very goofy jokes about his bad hygiene and charming storylines such as the one where Yvon has a life-threatening growth on his behind—which presumably could have been avoided if he’d ever put on a pair of pants.

 Set on a GO Train endlessly travelling between Toronto and Burlington, this Global TV original followed the trials and tribulations of commuter life in the early 2000s.
 If the idea of setting a TV show entirely in a claustrophobic train car isn’t weird enough, consider the fact that every episode was shot the same day it aired, and much of it was improvised.
 The combination of this on-the-fly style and the show’s unlikely plot lines (think shootings, deaths, and snakes on the train) made Train 48 a wild ride.

 Look familiar?
 These great movies are actually set in Canada.